ceilfors/ceilfors.github.io/_posts/2014-03-30-30-lessons-for-living-marriage.md

 My first favorite lesson is the lesson that has made the experts' point of view towards life different from young people - **Time Is of the Essence**.
 It's about the awareness of *time*.
 We've been constantly reminded that *life is short* and we don't believe it.
 Why?
-Because the number of years left for your people seems infinite, and this is bad.
+Because the number of years left for young people seems infinite, and this is bad.

 > "Looking at how younger people squander time, they are like members of a desert tribe staring in dismay at our profligate use of water." (p.
 205).